Work hard, play hard. Does this sound like you? For a lot of men, it’s a lifestyle they know all too well.

 This can be especially common in male patients.
 When men neglect themselves, it can lead to certain health risks in the future.
 The key is to actively make healthier lifestyle choices and seek preventative screening from a family doctor.

 We sat down with Dr. Tariq to understand more about men’s top health risks and how they can live more inspired lives.

 During sun-filled beach trips or a friendly game of softball, slathering on some SPF might feel sufficient.
 But skincare and sun protection should never be overlooked.
 Neglecting them can increase the risk of skin cancer.

-It’s important to identify because it's the most common form of cancer.
-Rates of skin cancer in Canada are continuing to rise, accounting for a startling one third of all new cancer cases.
+This one's important because skin cancer is the most common form of cancer, and rates of it in Canada are continuing to rise.
+It accounts for a startling one-third of all new cancer cases.
 Men also have a higher chance of developing it than women.

 “I think it’s becoming a new field that men are showing more initiative in taking care of their skin, but it’s still something that needs to be worked on,” he adds.